-Who may be affected?
-Identified Risks Dealing with a suspected case of Covid-19 Controls Risk Rating with controls Action implementation Staff Pupils Visitors Contractors Spread of Covid-19 virus Persons currently deemed most at risk of complications if they catch the coronavirus are: • 60 years of age and over • have long-term medical conditions - i.e. heart disease, lung disease, high blood pressure, diabetes or cancer • pregnant women Known effects of the coronavirus: • A fever (high temperature of 37.5 degrees Celsius or above) • A cough - this can be any kind of cough, not just a dry cough • Shortness of breath or breathing difficulties • Loss of sense of smell • Loss of sense of taste or distortion of sense of taste The Board of Management will: ✓ Appoint an appropriate person for dealing with suspected cases. ✓ Have a designated isolation area available within the school designated area and the route to the designated area she accessible and as far as is reasonable and practicable, should be people with disabilities.
-The possibility of having more that displaying signs of Covid-19 needs to be considered so hat isolation areas available or another contingency plan for dealing cases must be planned.
-It would be important that the designate ability to isolate the person behind a closed door and away from the symptoms of Covid-19 the following procedulimplemented: ✓ Isolate the person and have a procedure in place to accompany the designated isolation area via the isolation route, keeping at away from the symptomatic person and also making sure that off distance of at least 2 metres from the symptomatic person at all the Provide a mask for the person presenting with symptoms if or He/she should wear the mask if in a common area with other pexiting the premises. ✓ Assess whether the individual who is displaying symptoms can directed to go home and call their doctor and continue self-isolation. ✓ Facilitate the person presenting with symptoms remaining in its cannot immediately go home and facilitate them calling the individual should avoid touching people, surfaces and objects.
-Act given to the person presenting with symptoms to cover their must the disposable tissue provided when they cough or sneed tissue in the waste bag provided. ol building.
-The lould be easily be accessible by an one person aving additional ed area has the other workers The individual to the least 2 metres thers maintain a times.
-The is available, people or while immediately be ion at home.
-The dvice should be nouth and nose Board of Management Principal Staff Risk Level Calcula a) Severity of risk b) Likelihood of e c) Risk Rating = (dinjury 1=trivial, 2=slight, 3 event 1=rare, 2=unlikely, 3=likely, 4=very likely, 5=inevitable 6-10 Medium risk Requ 11-15 Severe risk Requ ceptable uires monitoring quires immediate further action a t activity and review immediately Assessment Date: : Assessor's Name:
+Staff Spread of Covid-19 virus The Board of Management will: Board of Management Pupils Visitors Contractors Persons currently deemed most at risk of complications if they catch the coronavirus are: 60 years of age and over have long-term medical conditions - i.e. heart disease, lung disease, high blood pressure, diabetes or cancer pregnant women Known effects of the coronavirus: A fever (high temperature of 37.5 degrees Celsius or above) A cough - this can be any kind of cough, not just a dry cough Shortness of breath or Appoint an appropriate person for dealing with suspected cases.
+Have a designated isolation area available within the school building.
+The designated area and the route to the designated area should be easily accessible and as far as is reasonable and practicable, should be accessible by people with disabilities.
+The possibility of having more than one person displaying signs of Covid-19 needs to be considered so having additional isolation areas available or another contingency plan for dealing with additional cases must be planned.
+It would be important that the designated area has the ability to isolate the person behind a closed door and away from other workers If a person displays symptoms of Covid-19 the following procedure is to be implemented: Isolate the person and have a procedure in place to accompany the individual to the designated isolation area via the isolation route, keeping at least 2 metres away from the symptomatic person and also making sure that others maintain a distance of at least 2 metres from the symptomatic person at all times.
+Provide a mask for the person presenting with symptoms if one is available.
+He/she should wear the mask if in a common area with other people or while exiting the premises.
+Assess whether the individual who is displaying symptoms can immediately be directed to go home and facilitate them calling their doctor.
+The individual should avoid touching people, surfaces and objects.
+Advice should be given to the person presenting with symptoms to cover their mouth and nose with the disposable tissue provided when they cough or sneeze and put the tissue in the waste bag provided Requires monitorin g Principal Staff breathing difficulties Loss of sense of smell Loss of sense of taste or distortion of sense of taste Death Risk Level Calculation Risk Level Action (a) Severity of risk/injury 1=trivial, 2=slight, 3=moderate, 4=major, 5=fatality 1-5 Trivial risk Acceptable (b) Likelihood of event 1=rare, 2=unlikely, 3=likely, 4=very likely, 5=inevitable 6-10 Medium risk Requires monitoring (c) Risk Rating = (a) X (b) 11-15 Severe risk Requires immediate further action and control 16-25 Emergency risk Halt activity and review immediately Assessment Date: Assessor's Name: